 Can you help practitioners with a case?

 The TCE Support Programme is specifically intended to help local areas develop and deliver an effective strategic response to extra-familial threats and exploitation.
-We will be providing learning materials and bespoke support focused at this level and will not be focusing directly on individual children and young people.
+We provide learning materials and bespoke support focused at this level and will not be focusing directly on individual children and young people.
 However, effective strategic planning directly affects practice, and we expect that local areas will work alongside practitioners in all professions to develop effective plans and responses to child exploitation.
 There are many organisations already providing valuable support for direct practice, and we will signpost to them.

 What kinds of support will be offered?